Complete the Application Form

 Applications should be completed online through the Graduate School’s application center.
 This link connects you to the major information needed to complete an application.
 There are a few specifics that relate to the psychology department:

-- For planned course of study, select “Psychology PhD.”
+- For the planned course of study, select “Psychology PhD.”

-In Specialty Area, indicate the specific program and concentration to which you are applying (Clinical: Child, Health, Geropsychology, or Psychology & Law; or Experimental: Cognitive, Developmental, or Social).
+- In Specialty Area, indicate the specific program and concentration to which you are applying:

-- For proposed entrance date, select fall 2021.
+- For the proposed entrance date, select fall 2022.

 - Pay the Application Fee.